dorellang/insight/docs/docs/Layers/Markers/Marker.md

 #### Marker ( layer_params: `Object`, attr: `Object`, map: `Object`, assoc_layer: `Object` )
  Configures a new marker.

  layer_params is an object with properties that define the marker.
-Normally contains these attributes:
+Normally (with the exception of [PolylineMarker](/docs/docs/Layers/Markers/PolylineMarker.md)) contains these properties:

  > lat - Marker latitude (Number).
  >